Stumble upon some of the city’s best art experiences with our list of top 5 permanent art installations in Houston.

 Houston is home to many site-specific art installations that are here to stay.
 Over the decades, artists have contributed to making imaginative and immersive spaces for us to explore.

-Ranging from mind-altering light installations to historical Houstonian pastimes, check out our list of 5 favorite installations in the city below.
+Ranging from mind-altering light installations to historical Houstonian pastimes, check out our list of five favorite installations in the city below.

 Top 5 Permanent Art Installations in Houston